J.P. Crawford Player Props: Mariners vs. Brewers

 J.P.
 Crawford At The Plate

-- In 17 games played this season, he has not hit a home run.
+- He has not gone deep in his 18 games this year.

-- Crawford has driven in a run in two games this season, with multiple runs batted in once.
+- Crawford has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored in eight of 17 games this season, and more than once 3 times.
+- He has scored in eight games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.